 For those who wants to apply to any government agencies, owned and controlled corporations like Pag-Ibig, BIR, Philhealth, GSIS, Duty Free Philippines, BSP, MWSS, NFA, SSS, etc, you need to take and pass the examination administered by the Civil Service Commission.

-This is an updated guide on how to apply for Civil Service Exam or Career Service Examination, publish this May 2016.
+This is an updated guide on how to apply for Civil Service Exam or Career Service Examination, updated this April 6, 2018.

 Some lucky test takers pass the exam after one try, but there are others who failed.
 But if you failed the first time you took the test, don’t despair because you can still apply as many times as you want until you pass, provided that your application for the same level (Prof or Sub-Prof) will at least be 3 months apart.

 For those who wants to enter the Philippine government as officer or for any technical positions, you should take the CSE Professional level examination.
 More details about this on this dedicated post on CSE-Professional Level Exam.

 CSC CSE QUALIFICATION

 If you want to apply to a rank and file position or clerical positions or non-technical positions in the government, you should take and pass the Career Service Sub-professional examinations, these are the Qualifications:

 - Of legal age, at least 18 years’ old